-In a binomial experiment with n trials and probability of success p, we can create a binomial distribution table, with the variable x representing the number of successes.
+In a binomial experiment with n trials and probability of success p, we can create a binomial distribution table and a histogram, with the variable x representing the number of successes.

 Example 6: Suppose a fair die is rolled three times and a success is considered to be rolling a number divisible by 3.